JGarnica22/PSlab/ATACseq_analysis/README.md

 ## DiffBind :sunrise_over_mountains:
 DiffBind provides functions for processing DNA data enriched for genomic loci including ChIPseq and ATACseq.
 It is designed to work with aligned sequence reads identified by a peak caller.
 The tool is optimized to work with multiple peak sets simultaneously and to identify sites that are differentially bound between sample groups.

+As input for DiffBind you will need the peak files by macs2 (.xls) as well as the indexed alignment files (.bam and .bai) generated before.

 Generally, data processing with DiffBind involves these phases:

 ### Reading in peaksets